sergeyklay/space-wrangler/README.md

 [MIT License](https://choosealicense.com/licenses/mit/), and its code lives at [GitHub](https://github.com/airslateinc/confluence-maintenance-tools).
 It’s rigorously tested on Python 3.9+.

-> [!NOTE]
-> While this project might hypothetically work with Python 3.8 or earlier
-> versions, I have not tested it on those versions.
-As such, I cannot guarantee
-> its functionality on these older versions of Python.
-Given the age of these
-> versions, if issues arise, I do not plan to address them.

 If you'd like to contribute to Confluence Space Management Toolkit you're most welcome!